Managed Care Litigation

 - Served as plaintiff’s counsel in litigation initiated by payers against opioid and other pharmaceutical manufacturers.

-- Represented payers in numerous arbitrations brought by providers and insurance agents.
+- Represented payers in numerous litigations and arbitrations brought by providers and insurance agents.

 - Defended a Medicaid MCO in novel litigation seeking to force MCOs to pay hospitals for treating non-emergent conditions in emergency rooms.